-Every solopreneur, should have a solid strategy in place to keep track of client projects, as well as, monitor your progress toward reaching your goals.
+Every solopreneur should have a solid strategy in place to keep track of client projects, as well as, monitor their progress toward reaching their goals.
 For a long time, small-business owners had very few options when it came to project management software.
 Now that anything and everything can be saved to the cloud, small business owners have lots of great options to choose from.
 Project management tools will help you keep track of all your projects including client deliverables, important milestones, and documents, as well as keep track of your daily tasks.

 Project management software like Basecamp and Teamwork offer extra ‘perks’ like discussion boards, detailed reports, tracking of file uploads and more.
 These tools make it easy to stay on point with deadlines and keep track of who does what with your project.

 Screencasting is not something everyone is familiar with but lately I’ve discovered that it can be a very useful project management tool when used correctly.
 Basically, a screencast is the recording of your computer screen usually with voice narration.
 Record formal presentations, tutorials for your client or assistant, walk your client through an idea, or prepare a video status update on your project so that everybody is on the same page.

 There are lots of options available to choose from.
 From the free, easy to use Screencast-o-matic to the fancy, well known Camtasia.
 Lots of great options in between.
 They all have their pros and cons, depending on what you’re trying to accomplish.

 Social Media and Blogging Tools